E. W. Scripps Company: 20th century

 The company expanded its newspaper holdings throughout the pre-World War II period, acquiring many titles and merging them, including the Rocky Mountain News and Knoxville News-Sentinel.
 A trickle of closures and sales occurred over the next few decades.
 In 1966, Scripps' New York World-Telegram was merged into the New York World Journal Tribune, which closed in 1967.
 Papers in Indianapolis, Washington, Houston and Fort Worth were closed in the 1960s and 1970s, and the former flagship Cleveland Press was sold in 1980.
 Scripps also closed properties in Memphis, Columbus, Thousand Oaks and El Paso throughout the 1980s and 1990s, while selling the Pittsburgh Press in 1992.

 In 1985, the company went into home video foray with its acquisition of Kartes Video Communications in an effort to expand the marketplace.
 Two years later, Scripps Howard sold off Kartes Video Communications back to its founders, after an aborted deal where Scripps-Howard's acquisition of Hanes failed.

 In 1997, Scripps bought daily newspapers in the Texas cities of Abilene, Wichita Falls, San Angelo and Plano, plus the paper in Anderson, South Carolina, from Harte-Hanks Communications, along with 25 non-daily newspapers and San Antonio-based KENS-TV and KENS-AM.
 The purchase price was to be between $605 and $775 million, depending on a federal ruling.
 (Scripps eventually spun off all of its newspapers into Journal Media Group in 2015.)

 Scripps made its first foray into broadcasting in 1935, forming a company called Continental Radio and buying radio stations WCPO in Cincinnati and WNOX in Knoxville.
 After the war, In 1947, Scripps opened its first television station, Cleveland-based WEWS-TV, with Memphis-based WMC-TV and Cincinnati-based WCPO-TV in subsequent years.
 It now owns dozens of TV and radio stations.
-In the 1980s and 1990s, Scripps became a cable television provider and also developed programming for cable, notably SportSouth (currently Bally Sports South) in 1990 (in a joint venture with Turner Broadcasting and TCI), Food Network in 1993 and HGTV in 1994.
+In the 1980s and 1990s, Scripps became a cable television provider and also developed programming for cable, notably SportSouth (currently FanDuel Sports Network South) in 1990 (in a joint venture with Turner Broadcasting and TCI), Food Network in 1993 and HGTV in 1994.
 (Scripps spun off its cable properties into Scripps Network Interactive in 2008.)

-The company went public with an IPO in 1988.
-It owned 20 daily newspapers and 9 television stations at the time, with and cable systems in 10 states.
+The company went public with an IPO in 1988 and was traded on the NASDAQ.
+It owned 20 daily newspapers and 9 television stations at the time, and cable systems in 10 states.
 The company completed a new downtown Cincinnati headquarters, the 35-story high-rise Scripps Center, in 1990.
+In 1991, Scripps transferred its shares to the New York Stock Exchange.